Metroid Prime 3: Corruption: Setting

-The events in Metroid Prime 3: Corruption take place six months after Metroid Prime 2: Echoes.
-The game's protagonist, Samus Aran, is a bounty hunter hired to assist the Galactic Federation during its ongoing conflict with the Space Pirates.
-After facing initial defeat on the planet Zebes during the events of the first Metroid, the Space Pirates sought to gain power by using a newly discovered mutagen called Phazon.
-However, Samus managed to disrupt their operations throughout the Prime trilogy, while the Galactic Federation confiscated and repurposed their Phazon armaments.
+Metroid Prime 3: Corruption takes place six months after Metroid Prime 2: Echoes.
+The protagonist, Samus Aran, is a bounty hunter hired to assist the Galactic Federation during its ongoing conflict with the Space Pirates.
+After facing defeat on the planet Zebes during the events of the first Metroid, the Space Pirates sought to gain power by using a newly discovered mutagen called Phazon, but Samus managed to disrupt their operations throughout the Prime trilogy, while the Galactic Federation confiscated and repurposed their Phazon armaments.

 The Space Pirates' operation was left in disarray following defeat in Metroid Prime 2: Echoes.
-They inadvertently encounter Dark Samus, Samus's sinister doppelgänger, while trying to harvest Phazon.
+They inadvertently encounter Dark Samus, Samus' sinister doppelgänger, while trying to harvest Phazon.
 Dark Samus eliminates a third of their forces while indoctrinating the remaining Space Pirates into servants.
-Their combined forces seek to corrupt the universe with Phazon by first executing a series of methodical attacks on three Federation planets: Norion, Bryyo, and Elysia.
+Their combined forces seek to corrupt the universe with Phazon by first executing a series of methodical attacks on three Federation planets: Norion, Bryyo and Elysia.
 The game is primarily centered on these planets and three other locations that become accessible after completing certain in-game tasks.